Updated 2019 01 01: Minor syntax changes in first and last paragraphs

 The measure of capital offences is whatever we (that is: primarily social justice warriors—predominantly women) wish it to be.
 The same is true of the statute of limitations.
-Therefore, it is easy to determine that anything that happened in the past can—by today’s standards of political correctness—be deemed to have been an offence of the desired severity.
+Therefore, it is easy to determine that anything that happened in the past can—by today’s politically-correct standards—be deemed to have been an offence of the desired severity.

 Patricia Pearson correctly assessed the consequences of those practices in the concluding paragraph of her book, When She Was Bad: Violent Women and the Myth of Innocence: